Pablo Sandoval: Atlanta Braves (2020–2021)

-Mexican League (2022–present)
+Foreign leagues

 On February 7, 2022, Sandoval signed with the Acereros de Monclova of the Mexican League.
 In 28 games, he batted .240/.311/.356 with 3 home runs and 18 RBIs.
-Sandoval was waived by the team on May 26, 2022.
-On May 27, Sandoval was claimed off waivers by the Olmecas de Tabasco.
+Sandoval was waived by the team on May 26.
+On May 27, 2022, Sandoval was claimed off waivers by the Olmecas de Tabasco.
+In 43 games, he slashed .311/.396/.466 with 7 home runs and 24 RBIs.
+Following the season, the team announced they would be parting ways, and Sandoval was officially released on January 19, 2023.

+On October 23, 2023, Sandoval was selected by the Abu Dhabi Falcons in the inaugural Baseball United draft.
+Sandoval played for the United West All-Stars during the 2023 All-Star Showcase in November 2023, starting at third base in both of the showcase games and hitting a six-run home run during a "moneyball" at bat in which each run batted in counts as two.

+Staten Island FerryHawks

+On February 17, 2024, Sandoval signed a minor league contract with the San Francisco Giants.
+Historically a switch-hitter, Sandoval only batted left handed in his comeback bid.
+He was released by the Giants organization on March 28 after slashing .250/.323/.250 in 31 Spring Training plate appearances.

+On April 6, 2024, Sandoval signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+In 120 games for Staten Island, he batted .248/.314/.362 with 10 home runs and 79 RBI.
+On September 14, Sandoval was the starting pitcher against the Lancaster Stormers.
+He pitched 5 1/3 innings, 4 hits, no runs, 1 walk and earned the win in a quality start.
+Sandoval became a free agent following the season.

+On March 31, 2025, Sandoval re-signed with Staten Island.

 International career

 Like many Venezuelan MLB players, Sandoval plays in the Venezuelan Winter League during the offseason.
 He plays for the Navegantes del Magallanes.
 In 2013, Sandoval led his team to its first series title since the 2002 winter ball season.
 He was named the MVP of the Venezuelan postseason, three months after being named the 2012 World Series MVP.
 Sandoval said, "There's nothing like being champion here in Venezuela with the Navegantes.
 Although it can't be compared with winning the World Series, because they're different things.
 But it's very special to be champion here."